Scanning in Soccer - Why it’s Important & How to Train it

 Colors are context-specific to what you scan for in live play (jerseys, shorts, socks, etc.)

-When training scanning, it’s best to use cues that you can identify from quick glances or “microscans” rather than “fixations.”
+When training scanning, it’s best to use cues you can identify from quick glances or “microscans” rather than “fixations.”
 For instance, identifying a number would more likely require a “fixation,” which is not the type of scanning you’ll perform in live play.

 Step 3 - Progress to game speed and intensity